Vinnycat101/Vinnycat101/README.md

 - 👋 Hi, I’m @Vinnycat101
 - 👀 I’m interested in C++, And Lua(but i'm bad at it lol)
 - 💞️ I’m looking to collaborate on Emulators, plugins or anything basic.
-- 📫 If you want you can rach me at alt.two.main@gmail.com
+- 📫 If you want you can reach me at alt.two.main@gmail.com

 <!---
 Vinnycat101/Vinnycat101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.